Vinblastine for Dogs

 How Vinblastine for Dogs Works

-Vinblastine binds to cell proteins and prevents cell division (cell growth) and interferes with cellular amino acid metabolism, causing a disruption in normal cellular function.1
+Vinblastine binds to cell proteins and prevents cell division (cell growth), and interferes with cellular amino acid metabolism, disrupting normal cellular function.1

 Common Uses of Vinblastine for Dogs with Cancer

-Please note that the use of vinblastine to treat your dog is based on a discussion between you and your veterinary oncologist.
+Please note that using vinblastine to treat your dog is based on a discussion between you and your veterinary oncologist.
 There may be instances when the tumors discussed below may be better treated with other drugs.
-Or there may be on-going research that has found other uses for vinblastine that are appropriate for your pet.
+Or there may be ongoing research that has found other uses for vinblastine that are appropriate for your pet.
 Be sure to discuss the pros and cons of these choices with your veterinarian.

 Lymphoma

-Vinblastine typically has fewer side effects than vincristine and can be substituted for vincristine in multidrug protocols (eg. CHOP), however higher doses of vinblastine are necessary.2
+Vinblastine typically has fewer side effects than vincristine and can be substituted for vincristine in multidrug lymphoma protocols (eg. CHOP).
+Vinblastine is not superior to vincristine in its antitumor action.
+The choice of which to use is a balancing act.

 Mast Cell Cancer

-Vinblastine has been used in combination with Palladia® (toceranib phosphate) to treat aggressive mast cell neoplasia.3,4 A 2021 study found this treatment protocol well tolerated, but found no improvement in tumor control, compared to other treatment protocols.
+Vinblastine has been combined with Palladia® (toceranib phosphate) to treat aggressive mast cell tumors.3,4 A 2021 study found this treatment protocol well tolerated but no improvement in tumor control was shown compared to other treatment protocols.
 Further study is indicated.6

 Transitional Cell Carcinoma

-In one study vinblastine was found to have anti-tumor activity for transitional cell carcinoma as a single agent and in combination with a non-steroidal anti-inflammatory drug (piroxicam).12
+In one study, vinblastine was found to have anti-tumor activity for transitional cell carcinoma as a single agent and in combination with the non-steroidal anti-inflammatory drug piroxicam.12

 When to Not Use Vinblastine

-Vinblastine should not be used or the dose reduced in patients with liver dysfunction, decreased white blood cell counts, or bacterial infections.1
+Vinblastine should not be used, or the dose should be reduced in patients with liver dysfunction, decreased white blood cell counts, or bacterial infections.1

-Vinblastine should be used with caution in dogs that have the MDR1 gene mutation (Collies, Australian Sheperd, and other herding breeds may have this mutation).1 Testing may be done prior to identify the individuals with this mutation.
+Vinblastine should be used cautiously in dogs with the MDR1 gene mutation (Collies, Australian Sheperd, and other herding breeds may have this mutation).1 Testing may be done before chemotherapy is started to identify the individuals with this mutation.

 The following drugs may be contraindicated when your dog is given vinblastine.
-Let your veterinarian know if your pet is taking these medications and discuss whether the medication should be administered at the same time.
+Let your veterinarian know if your pet is taking these medications, and discuss whether the medication should be administered simultaneously.

-• Ototoxic drugs (drugs that damage hearing) – examples: cisplatin, carboplatin.
+• Ototoxic drugs (drugs that damage hearing), such as cisplatin, and carboplatin

 How to Give Vinblastine